Rincón de la Victoria: Climate

 Rincón de la Victoria has a mediterranean climate (Köppen climate classification: Csa), bordering on a hot semi-arid climate (Köppen: BSh) with very mild winters and hot, dry summers.
-With an average annual temperature of 20.6 C it is the hottest city in mainland Spain annually and it is located in one of the few parts of Spain where the average annual temperature exceeds 20 C for the period 1991-2020.
+With an average annual temperature of 20.7 C in the last 20 years, it is the hottest city in mainland Spain annually and it is located in one of the few parts of Spain where the average annual temperature exceeds 20 C for the period 1991-2020.
 Rainfall is relatively low compared to other Spanish regions with a Mediterranean climate, receiving only 19 mm more than its threshold.
 Winter temperatures are very mild (exceptionally mild by European standards), rarely falling below 5 C and it is very common for days to be above 20 C in January and February.
 Summers are hot with temperatures often hovering around 32 C, while nights remain relatively warm, between 22 C and 24 C. Since records began, Rincón de la Victoria has never recorded a single day of frost, not even temperatures below 2 C.